 All performances start at 6.30pm

-Running time approximately four hours including one interval
+Running time approximately 3 hours 25 minutes including one 25 minute interval

 Sung in French with surtitles in English (and Welsh in Cardiff and Llandudno)